PhonologicalCorpusTools/CorpusTools/docs/source/sound_selection.rst

 To actually SELECT all the highlighted segments, you can simply hit "enter" again after the names of the features are completely entered, and the highlighting will change to selection.
 Alternatively, you can click on the "Select highlighted" button.
-Note that if you just leave them highlighted, no segments will actually be selected.
+Once segments are selected, the entire list of selected segments is visible at the bottom of the window.
+E.g., if all [+high] segments were selected, all of [k, ɡ, i, u] would be listed; this makes it easy to check that the correct set of segments has been selected across all tabs.